John Cassaday: Technique and materials

-In addition to penciling and inking his interior comics pages, Cassaday does his cover work in ink and charcoal, and digitally colors most of his covers.
-He credits the challenges of working on complicated books like Planetary with making him a better artist.
+In addition to penciling and inking his interior comics pages, Cassaday did his cover work in ink and charcoal, working with frequent collaborator Laura Martin, who digitally colored most of his covers.
+He credited the challenges of working on complicated books like Planetary with making him a better artist.

+Personal life and death

+Cassaday's partner was Tara A. Martinez.

+Cassaday died from cardiac arrest in a Manhattan hospital on September 9, 2024, at the age of 52.
+He was survived by his mother and a sister, Robin Cassaday, his father having died of cancer in 1990.